(Book 1: Lights, Captura, Action)

 Ravi groaned, stumped at how needlessly difficult this design team was making his job.
 Still, taking a deep breath, he transferred his thoughts on to paper:

-Don’t over-exaggerate her expression!
+Don’t exaggerate her expression!
 Make it subtle, with a little gleam in her eyes and a pleasant smile on her lips.

 Another round of exchanges later, Ravi picked up the third version from the TransCab.
 As instructed, the girl’s eyes had been made to look more human now, shining with confidence, and there was also a “pleasant smile” on her face.
 Literally, those two words were actually pasted across her jaw!

-‘NOW THEY’RE JUST TOYING WITH ME!’
-Ravi screamed, crumpling the paper and flinging it to one corner of the room.
+‘Now they’re just toying with me!’
+Ravi crumpled the paper and flung it to one corner of the room.
 He didn’t have it in him to go on with this nonsense.

-Right at that moment, the door to his room flew open and a figure walked in, the smell of cigarette-smoke following.
-‘Hey relax, man,’ the figure said, his voice sounding strangely familiar.
-‘Just a welcoming prank for the new guy!
-Nothing more.’
+Right at that moment, the door to his room opened and a figure walked in, the smell of cigarette-smoke following.
+‘Hey, relax, man,’ the figure said, his voice sounding strangely familiar.
+‘Just a welcoming prank for the new guy.
+Calm down!’

 Ravi stared at the person, recognising the green kurta, the cigarette and the large umbrella.
 ‘You…’ he muttered, ignoring the umbrella being carried around in doors, ‘you’re that painter!’

-‘Oh, come on!’ the painter groaned, rolling his eyes, as he too recognised Ravi.
-‘I know the author is new at this stuff, but can’t he come up with a less clichéd plot?’
+‘Oh, come on!’ the painter groaned, rolling his eyes.
+‘I know the author is new at this, but can’t he at least come up with a less clichéd plot?’

 ‘Cut the crap!’
 Ravi barked, having had enough nonsense for a day.
 ‘Give my stuff back at once!’

-‘Ah.
-Ok, look, you’re pissed.
+‘Ah, okay, look, you’re pissed.
 I get it.
 But let’s go about this calmly, alright?
 Look, I’ll give you a good reason why you shouldn’t chase after me right now.’
 He turned about and dashed out of the room, laughing.
 ‘Because I’ve got longer legs!’

-In the end, he reached the bottommost floor, where the only exit led to a dimly lit corridor, straight out of a horror story.
-Not a soul was to be seen, and even the footsteps had died down.
+In the end, he reached the bottommost floor, where the only exit led to a dimly lit corridor straight out of a horror story.
+Not a soul was to be seen.
+Even the footsteps had died down.
 Damn it!
 Where did that scoundrel go off to?

-He moved cautiously through the dim corridor, to a door on the side wall that seemed open — probably his best shot.
-Signs pasted on the walls warned him to “KEEP OUT!” and as he approached the open door, he saw that it was labelled “RESTRICTED,” but he ignored them all.
+He moved cautiously through the dim corridor.
+A door in the distance seemed to be open; he walked toward it.
+Signs pasted on the walls warned him to “KEEP OUT!” and as he approached, he saw that the door itself was labelled “RESTRICTED”.
+But he ignored the cautions.

 It paid off; he found his target inside.

-The painter was standing hunched, in the middle of the room, admiring an item with the utmost awe.
-The object of his fascination looked like a black, metallic shoebox, only double the size, and with little knobs and levers all over.
-A short dark cloth hung from its rear, like a cape.
-At the front, an accordion-like pyramid struck out, which ended in a palm-sized, circular glass lens that pointed at Ravi.
+The painter was standing hunched in the middle of the room, admiring an item with the utmost awe.
+The object of his fascination looked like a black, metallic shoebox, double the regular size, with little knobs and levers all over.
+A short, dark cloth hung from its rear, like a cape.
+At the front of the box, an accordion-like pyramid stuck out, ending in a palm-sized, glass lens that pointed at Ravi.

-The thing rested on an unremarkable table in the centre of the otherwise mostly barren room.
-The only other thing worth noting was what looked like an open umbrella, without shaft and handle, clamped on a tall stand beside the table.
-The inside of the unfolded canopy faced Ravi, and he noticed an unlit lightbulb fitted where the shaft would normally join.
+The thing rested on an unremarkable table in the centre of the mostly barren room.
+The only other item worth noting was what looked like an open umbrella—without shaft and handle—clamped on a tall stand beside the table.
+The inside of the unfolded canopy faced Ravi.
+An unlit lightbulb had been fitted where the shaft would normally join.

-Walking in through the door, Ravi heard the painter talking to himself: ‘This… what is this doing here?
+Ravi walked in.
+He could hear the painter talking to himself: ‘…this doing here?
 I’ve searched so long.
-In the basement of my office?
+In the basement of my workplace!
 Am I dreaming?’

 But for all Ravi cared, the painter could go through his awestruck moment after he had returned what was stolen.

 ‘Shh!’
-The painter waved a hand at Ravi without so much as looking up.
-‘Just give me a minute here.
-You’ve no idea how many years I’ve waited for this!’
+The painter waved a hand without so much as looking up.
+‘Give me a minute here.
+You’ve no idea how many years I’ve waited for this.’

 But the painter had had enough as well.
-Raising his voice in return, he yelled, ‘DIDN’T I TELL YOU TO WAIT ONE MINUTE?!’
-He picked up a wired switch connected to the black box on the table, and pressed the button with full force, his face contorted with frustration.
+Raising his voice in return, he yelled, ‘Didn’t I tell you to wait one minute?’
+He picked up a wired switch from the table, forcing the button on it stiffly, his face contorting in frustration.

 A terribly bright light flashed at Ravi from the umbrella setup.
 He felt a burning in his eyes, as though he’d seen the sun through a telescope.
-Tears starting to run down both cheeks, he blinked and rubbed his eyes frantically, but there was nothing he could see.
+Tears started to run down both his cheeks.
+He blinked and rubbed and squinted frantically, but there was nothing he could see.
 His vision had been shrouded in complete whiteness.